 Giant popovers deliver a true wow factor to a holiday table.
 They’re huge golden rolls that are flaky, light, and with a perfect touch of chewiness.

-The Backstory: I can find no trace to Jewish tradition for the giant popover, but I will take some creative license and make one up here: Giant popovers are fairly close in ingredients, taste, and structure to Yorkshire Pudding, and I happen to have an English grandmother, and as we all know, many of our ancestors hail from merry Old England (do you get where I’m going with this?…) More of the Backstory after the recipe…
+The Backstory: I can find no trace of anything whatsoever that links cultural or culinary Judaism to or with the popover, but I am taking some creative license and making it up right here.
+Giant popovers are fairly close in ingredients, taste, and structure to Yorkshire Pudding, and I happen to have an English grandmother, and as we all know, many of our ancestors hail from merry Old England (do you get where I’m going with this?…) More of the Backstory after the recipe…

 - 6 large eggs